IvanIsCoding/ResuLLMe/README.md

 * Convert the résumés to a JSON Resume format
 * Render the JSON resume using LaTeX to generate a new PDF of the enhanced resume

+> [!IMPORTANT]
+> ResuLLMe was updated to support macOS and Windows.
+For that to happen, we had to switch the LaTeX engine.
+If you prefer the old rendering behavior, check the code in the `stable/v1` branch.

 ## 🏃 Running Natively